Blagoja95/job-board-web-app/README.md

 }
 ```

-If any of parameter is empty:
+If any parameter value is empty:

 ```JSON
 {